Biography

 Berkeley, where he also was employed as a part-time researcher

 until 2016.
+Between 2023 and 2024, he was a Visiting Professor for a year at the Computer Science Department, Stanford University.
 His research focuses on the intersection of (i) programming languages and compilers, (ii) real-time and cyber-physical systems, and (iii) probabilistic machine learning.

 the award as